 If nothing else, the experience of a sound bath asks us to put aside some much-needed time.
 Harris details that it requires us to take time “from the busy-ness of constantly doing, and make ourselves available for the peacefulness of simply being.
 Too often, what many of us need is permission to slow down and be still in order to show up for ourselves so that we can better show up for those around us.”

-Shop our bath and body collection:
+Shop our calming collection: